crocussara/AE_Pie_chart/README.md

   keep the input data if the slice value is refressed?

   Add and subtract buttons to add slices instead of a number input?
 Maybe? not totally convinced?

+  [^1]: If you haven't used scripts before this can be
+  * File > Scripts > Run script file..
+  * File > Scripts > Install script file..
+  * File > Scripts > Install ScriptUI panel..
+Whichever suits you!
+If you just run the script, then you have to store it in a location you can find it later if needed.
+In case of installing them, you will always be able to access it from either your scripts menu (if you installed as a script file) or from the windows menu (if you installed as a scriptUI file).
+Be aware, that if you installed it, you might have to restart your AE in order to show up!!

   Hmmm what else is  there to be talked about?